symopsio/sym-approval-template-starter/README.md

 ### Integrations & Flows

 This starter repo lets you easily manage Terraform configurations for both Sym resources and for the integration dependencies that Sym resources need in order to work.
+It makes heavy use of the [Sym Terraform Modules](https://docs.symops.com/docs/terraform-modules).

 The [`integrations`](integrations) folder is where you provision things like AWS IAM Roles and secrets that run in your infrastructure.
 The integrations folder also contains the Sym resources that reference these infrastructure dependencies.